THE ART AND ILLUSTRATION OF JOHN PARRA

 CLIENTS:

-United States Postal Service, Target, United Airlines, MTA Arts & Design, Jeep/Chrysler, Hitachi, PBS, National Geographic, SCBWI, El Museo del Barrio, L’Attitude Art and The Boston Children’s Hospital, Penguin Random House, Simon & Schuster, Chronicle Books, Houghton Mifflin Harcourt, Holiday House, North/South Books, Macmillan McGraw-Hill, Lee & Low Books, The Children's Book Council, Santa Clara Magazine, Mpls St. Paul Magazine, L.A.
+Target, United States Postal Service, United Airlines, Jeep/Chrysler, MTA Arts & Design, PBS, National Geographic, Hitachi, SCBWI, El Museo del Barrio, L’Attitude Art and The Boston Children’s Hospital, Penguin Random House, Simon & Schuster, Chronicle Books, Houghton Mifflin Harcourt, Holiday House, North/South Books, Macmillan McGraw-Hill, Lee & Low Books, The Children's Book Council, Mpls St. Paul Magazine, Santa Clara Magazine, The L.A.
 Weekly, Virgin Records, Songline/Tone Field Productions and more.